dysphie/nmrih-shepherd/README.md

 ## Admin Commands

-- `sm_ultimatum [target] [time] [consequence]`: Forces all players to be in a required checkpoint within a time limit or face consequences.
+- `sm_ultimatum [target] [time] [action]`: Forces all players to be in a required checkpoint within a time limit or face consequences.
 Players will see a chat message, and the checkpoint will be highlighted in red.
   - `target` (optional): Username of a player in the checkpoint.
 Defaults to the command issuer or the spectated player.
   - `time` (optional): Time limit in seconds.
 Defaults to `sm_shepherd_ultimate_default_seconds`.
-  - `consequence` (optional): Action on missing players:
+  - `action` (optional): Action to take on missing players:
     - `tp`: Teleports the missing players to the required zone.
     - `strip`: Teleports the missing players to the required zone without their inventory.
     - `kill`: Kills the missing players instantly.